 Make sure to have your information ready, including your PSN ID, the email address associated with the account, date of birth, and the name of the game you'd like refunded.
 If you cannot get refunded directly to the payment method you used to purchase the game, you will instead be given PSN store credit in your wallet.

 Sony's refund policy received a bit of a facelift when the company barred other online retailers from selling digital game codes, making PlayStation the only storefront to sell digital games on PS4 and PS5 (not including downloadable content and expansions).
 Hopefully, if you're already buying some of the best PS5 games you won't need to request a refund, but you never know.

 For when you don't know what to play just yet

-Using a PlayStation Store gift card is a convenient way to make your digital purchases without worrying about what goes on your credit card.
+Using a PlayStation Store gift card is a convenient way to make your digital purchases.
 Money from a gift card used to buy a refunded game will go straight into your PSN wallet.

 Jennifer Locke has been playing video games nearly her entire life.
 You can find her posting pictures of her dog and obsessing over PlayStation and Xbox, Star Wars, and other geeky things.

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.